-If you have an interest in obtaining a degree in agriculture, there are several important questions regarding the best careers in agriculture that need to be answered.
+You may have an interest in obtaining a degree in agriculture.
+Are you interested in how food is produced?
+Were you raised on a farm?
+Several important questions about the best careers in agriculture need answering.
 These include –

 - What can I do with an agriculture degree that would meet my career objectives?

-- What jobs can you get with an agriculture degree that are located within commuting distance of your home?
+- What jobs can you get with an agriculture degree?
+Are they located within commuting distance of your home?

 - Are certain career pathways in agriculture more lucrative than others?

 - What are the jobs you can get with an agriculture degree earned online?